 1. Your Chihuahua is Trying to Cool Its Tongue

 You’ve probably seen how a dog uses the process of panting to help them cool down.
 Since dogs can’t sweat like humans, they use panting to cool themselves down after exercise or in a hot environment.
-As a dog pants, the moisture in their breath evaporates, cooling down the tongue and furthering their body.
+As a dog pants, the moisture in their breath evaporates, cooling down the tongue and further cooling their body.

 They may leave their tongue outside their mouth between panting to continue the cooling process.
 This panting can occur whether they are recovering from a burst of exercise.
 It may also result from being in a very warm environment.
 Be sure to notice if they are panting excessively, which may indicate an overheated or suffering from another concern.